Axym-Labs/LetoReader/README.md

 - Privacy first: All data is stored on your device only.
 - Super simple to use - 14 first-level interaction fields (buttons + text fields) in total

+> Due to personal circumstances, Leto is currently in a maintenance mode, meaning our main focus is on handling priority tasks related to the repository.
+New feature requests can still be made [here](https://reader.canny.io/), but may take a while to get implemented.
+Issues and bugs will still be addressed so make sure to [report](https://github.com/Axym-Labs/Leto-Reader/issues) them.

 ## Changelogs
 - [Version 2](https://github.com/Axym-Labs/Axym-Reader/wiki/Changelog-Version-2)